 There are a few risk factors involved in the process.
 Let us take a look at it.

-- Gums sensitivity
+- Gum sensitivity

 - Gums recession

-- Gums swelling and inflammation
+- Gum swelling and inflammation

 - Tender gums